relativitydev/relativity-test-helpers/README.md

 This is also available as a [nuget package](https://www.nuget.org/packages/RelativityDev.RelativityTestHelpers/).

+# Version 9.1 Updates
+With the upgrade of Relativity.DataExchange.Client.SDK/1.15.30+ and Relativity.Transfer.Client/7.4.7+ these updates may bring about breaking changes.
+This release was tested against Tiger Lily EAU.

 # Version 8.1 Updates
 With the deprecation of RSAPI, TestHelpers was significantly updated to account for this.
 These updates, however, did bring about many breaking changes.